Thank you very much for your great site. I've been coming

 The next best thing is what you have evidently been doing,

-asking others experienced trainers and experts of their understanding
+asking other experienced trainers and experts of their understanding

 and personal experiences.
 I would also encourage to consider